madmadcat/ack-for-windows/README.md

 ack-standalone.pl with the new version.

 Finally, this presumes that you have Git installed, and it is at its default path.
-The Ack scripts will be added to the `C:\Program Files (x86)\Git\bin` or the `C:\Program Files\Git\bin` directory, depending on your version of Windows.
+The ack scripts will be added to the `C:\Program Files (x86)\Git\bin` or the `C:\Program Files\Git\bin` directory, depending on your version of Windows.